roadwarriorslive/Pipulate/README.rst

 those custom reports necessary to surface actionable data every day.
 It's also your easy route into data manipulation with Python/Pandas and the repurposing of your aging SEO career into something simultaneously more timely and timeless.

 Learning just the right Linux, Python, vim and git (LPvg) will set you on a good course for the next 10-years and beyond.
+If you're still scared of the old text-based command-line interface to computers which is both the past and future of tech, then stick your hand into the Gom Jabbar of Linux, my other popular Repo here on Github: _Levinux: https://github.com/miklevin/levinux and repeat after me: I must not fear.
+Fear is the mind-killer.
+Fear is the little-death that brings total obliteration.
+I will face my fear.
+I will permit it to pass over me and through me.

 .. image:: https://raw.githubusercontent.com/miklevin/Pipulate/master/mike-levin-seo-nyc.png